zbenmo/writing-express-application/README.md

     ..
     }

-*next* is not shown in the "hello world" example as it is not used and it is allowed to omit formal parameters in Javascript that come at the end ( *req* was not omitted as it is followed by *res* ).
+*next* is not shown in the "hello world" example as it is not used ( *req* was not omitted as it is followed by *res* which is used ).

 Finally we listen on the default port (8000), and log to the console.